Home » Puddings & Custards » How to make Crème Caramel From Scratch

 • If the color starts to change quickly but the sugar hasn’t fully melted yet, lower the heat.
 Then gently push the undissolved sugar crystals towards the melted sugar with a heatproof spatula.

-• Quickly coat the bottom of the prepared ramekins with caramel.
+• Quickly coat the bottom of the prepared ramekins evenly with caramel.
 Be careful as the ramekins will heat up.
 The caramel will set very quickly so pour it into the ramekins as soon as it’s ready.
 Set aside while you prepare the custard.

 Prepare the custard

-• Divide the custard between the two ramekins, filling them almost to the top.
+• Divide the custard evenly between the two ramekins, filling them almost to the top.
 You can strain the custard again if you’d like while pouring into the ramekins.
+Tip: Don’t pour from a distance which could cause splashing and bubbles.
+If you notice bubbles on the surface of the custard you can gently pop them with a paper towel.
+Alternatively, skim the foam off with a spoon.

 Keep in mind that you should be able to fill the mold with custard almost to the top.
-If the mold is too high, you risk smashing your custard while attempting to invert it onto the platter.
+If the mold is too high, you risk smashing your custard while attempting to invert it onto the plate.

 Bake the crème caramel

 • Wear oven mitts then place the pan in the oven.
-Carefully fill the pan with the boiled water until it reaches about halfway up the sides of the ramekins.
 Loosely cover with parchment paper (or aluminum foil).

 Why should you loosely cover the crème caramel when baking?
 To prevent the custard from browning and a skin from forming on the surface.
 If you cover the pan too tightly however, the water won’t evaporate properly.
 If evaporative cooling doesn’t occur, the water in the bain marie (water bath) might reach a full boil and overcook your custard.

-• Transfer the crème caramel to a wire rack and cool down to room temperature for about an hour.
-Refrigerate for at least 12 hours, well covered in cling film.
+• Remove from the oven and transfer the ramekins to a wire rack.
+Cool down to room temperature for about an hour.

-Why should you refrigerate the crème caramel 12 hours before inverting it?
+Why should you refrigerate the crème caramel several hours before inverting it?
 1) The crème caramel will be quite fragile when taken out of the oven and might fall apart when inverted.
 2) Sugar is hygroscopic and tends to absorb liquids nearby.
 As you chill the crème caramel, the hard caramel layer will start to turn into a sauce.
 If you don’t chill it long enough, you’ll find that most of the caramel is still stuck to the ramekin.

 Troubleshooting Crème Caramel